alexandru/alexn.org/_posts/2024-08-20-1password-vs-bitwarden.md

 * The browser extension is difficult to configure, e.g., to use Touch ID, although this has more to do with it being more conservative when asking for permissions.
 * Passkey support isn't as flawless, I bumped into some issues with it when generating passkeys.
 * CLI utility is very slow; it's as if it interrogates the server on every command, yet it still needs `bw sync` for the synchronization of the latest changes.
-* Android app works, but sometimes the UI becomes very slow.
+* CLI utility does not have integration with the desktop app's biometrics login, so you end up with a `BW_SESSION` in your bash/zsh profile, making it insecure, or you have to introduce your master password every time, which is annoying.
+* Exports (for backups or migrations) don't contain attachments, and you need separate exports for organizations — makes it hard to backup your data.
+* On Android, the UI can become very slow, if the server is slow — at the time of writing, when using the `vault.bitwarden.eu` server, the app was unusable for me, although it worked better with my self-hosted instance.
+* On Android, the UX for auto-completion is not ideal.
 * Bitwarden took VC capital as well, and while it's Open-Source nature may protect the project's future...
 * Their new Secrets Manager is, apparently, not fully open source and its UI couldn't be used by [Vaultwarden](https://github.com/dani-garcia/vaultwarden/discussions/3368).
 This at least points to the very real possibility that the company may pull a bait and switch in the future, like so many other companies that build their popularity via FOSS licensing.

 I've tried self-hosting Vaultwarden, the clone, via my Docker-enabled server, and it was effortless to install, and the running process very efficient.
 I'm impressed, that's how all FOSS projects meant for self-hosting should be.
 Furthermore, I want more stuff built with Rust + SQLite.
 The Fediverse should take notes 😉

 For me, its Open-Source nature almost makes up for the above deficiencies.
 Almost, but not quite.
+I can see myself using Bitwarden, if I were solo, but I'm trying to get my family to use password managers, and right now the UX makes that difficult.
 I'll try it again next year.